zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/oke/oke.md

 ## Introduction

-In this lab, we will build the workshop environment using Oracle Container Engine for Kubernetes (OKE) and MySQL HeatWave using terraform with OCI Resource Manager.
-This OKE will be used to deploy various open-source tools to connect and analyze the data in MySQL HeatWave
+In this lab, we will build the workshop environment using Oracle Container Engine for Kubernetes (OKE) and MySQL HeatWave using Terraform script with OCI Resource Manager.
+OKE will be used to deploy various open-source tools to connect and analyze data in MySQL HeatWave.

-Resource Manager is an Oracle Cloud Infrastructure service that allows you to automate the process of provisioning your Oracle Cloud Infrastructure resources.
-Using Terraform, Resource Manager help you to install, configure, and manage resources through the "infrastructure-as-code" model.
+**Resource Manager** is an OCI service that allows you to automate the process of provisioning your Oracle Cloud Infrastructure resources.
+Using Terraform, Resource Manager helps you to install, configure, and manage resources through the "infrastructure-as-code" model.

 Estimated Time: 30 minutes